humberto-ortiz/pelican-test/content/pages/teaching/cyber2.md

 ## Instructional resources

-The course will be hosted on the <a href="http://moodle.ccom.uprrp.edu/">CCOM Moodle</a>.
+The course will be hosted on the [CCOM Moodle](http://moodle.ccom.uprrp.edu/).
 Register and stay tuned for our polls and forum postings.

 The course will use material developed for
 [MIT's Graduate Computer Systems Security class](http://css.csail.mit.edu/6.858/2014/general.html)